samsm/mundane-search/README.md

 Collections are typically array-like structures (arrays, ActiveRecord or Sunsport scoped collections, etc.)

 Params are hash-like structures, such as those interpreted from forms and query strings.
+They are optional.

     built = MundaneSearch::Builder.new do
       use MundaneSearch::Filters::ExactMatch, param_key: "fruit"
     end
     built.call %w(apple orange blueberry), { 'fruit' => 'orange' } # ["orange"]

+If you check out project, ./script/console will get you a session with everything loaded up.

 ## Middleware